Major Exploration

 SSC 1150 Student Success Center: College Success Seminar (2 credit hours)

 • This course is designed to create a positive student experience by connecting students with the Mizzou campus community and the academic resources essential to their success.
-Students will assess their strengths, values, interests, and skills to develop and implement an individualized and strategic approach to successfully navigate their way through college and life.
-Course topics will focus on navigating career and major paths in pursuit of academic and life success.
+Students will assess their strengths, values, interests, and skills to successfully develop and implement an individualized and strategic approach to college and life.
+Course topics will focus on navigating career and major paths to pursue academic and life success.
 Students will become aware of the exploration process and understand their agency and responsibilities in major and career development.

 SSC 2100 Student Success Seminar: Career Explorations (1 credit hour)